 Skip is atmospheric conditions allowing for radio transmissions to travel long distances.
 These conditions can bounce signals from state to state or even country to country.
 This can occur because CB radio frequencies are located very close to one of the popular Ham Frequencies used for DX.

 Many operators use a SSB radio.
 This is simply a radio having “split” channels.
-This allows a channel to transmit with the allowable wattage focused into a more limited frequency increasing its strength…similar in respect to laser technology.
-The majority of skip within the U.S., Canada, and Australia occurs on lower sideband (LSB) on the following channels – 35, 36, 37, 38, & 40 The majority of people prefer 36 and 38 with 38 more or less the nationwide call channel for SSB skip.
+This allows a channel to transmit with the allowable wattage focused into a more limited frequency increasing its strength, similar in respect to laser technology.
+The majority of skip within the U.S., Canada, and Australia occurs on lower sideband (LSB) on the following channels: 35, 36, 37, 38, and 40.
+The majority of people prefer 36 and 38, with 38 more or less the nationwide call channel for SSB skip.

 Skip talking is generally informal and disorganized.
 Multiple stations will be talking simultaneously with operators speaking a strange CB lingo.
 Most skip contacts last from 30 seconds to 5 minutes.

 Many stations talking AM skip are running power way in excess of legal limits.
-Many stations talking on channel 6 run thousands of watts in comparison to the 4 watt legal limit of a CB.
-This means you might be able to hear them, but unlikely they can hear you.
+Many stations talking on channel 6 run thousands of watts in comparison to the 4-watt legal limit of a CB.
+This means you might be able to hear them, but it's unlikely they can hear you.
 This is one reason many new operators will buy a small illegal amplifier or SSB.

 Skip can last for 1 minute, 5 hours, or go on for days.
-The phenomenon occurs because of sunspot activity which shoots rays of energy that effect our atmosphere.
-Since these occur at random no one can guarantee for sure when or where skip will occur or for how long.
-Often on CB forums there will be sections where people can post up information if skip starts to happen so other members can go jump on the radio quickly and enjoy the conditions.
+The phenomenon occurs because of sunspot activity that shoots rays of energy that affect our atmosphere.
+Since these occur at random, no one can guarantee for sure when or where skip will occur or for how long.
+Often on CB forums, there will be sections where people can post up information if skip starts to happen so other members can go jump on the radio quickly and enjoy the conditions.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.